-Upon Arrest the police officer writes a Police Report.
+Upon arrest, the police officer writes a Police Report.
 This report is also known as an Arrest Report.
 You cannot obtain this report on your own.
 The police department will not release a copy to you.
-However, your attorney can obtain these reports and video, (if one exists).
+However, your attorney can obtain these reports and video (if one exists).
 More information about Police Video is located HERE.

 When does my Attorney get the Police Reports, Arrest Reports?

-These reports are given to your attorney once your attorney appears in court for you and filed his Appearance.
+These reports are given to your attorney once your attorney appears in court for you and files his Appearance.
 An Appearance is a formal notice to the court that the Attorney is going to be responsible for your case.
 Therefore, your Attorney will get these reports on the first court date.

-Should I go to the Police Station to try to get the Police Report or Arrest Report before I hire an Attorney?
+Should I go to the police station to try to get the Police Report or Arrest Report before I hire an Attorney?

 No. The police department will not release these reports to you.

-Can I get a copy of the Video of my arrest?
+Can I get a copy of the video of my arrest?

-If a video exists, a copy will be given to your attorney and your attorney can provide you a copy.
-However, the format of the police video is specific and therefore it will not play on all computers.
+If a video exists, a copy will be given to your attorney, and your attorney can provide you a copy.
+However, the format of the police video is specific, and therefore it will not play on all computers.
 Additionally, there are certain limitations an Attorney is under in providing copies of Discovery to a Client.